Caucasus campaign: 1916

 After their defeat, the Ottoman Army gave Mustafa Kemal the organization of the defense of the region in August.
 The region was controlled by the 2nd Army.
 When Mustafa Kemal was assigned to his post, the enemy forces were in constant advance.
 Fighting around the east side of Lake Van continued throughout the summer but was inconclusive.
 In the earlier periods of the campaign, the XVI Corps managed to take Bitlis and Mush.
 Ahmet İzzet Paşa decided to attack one week after the conclusion of the Russian offensive.
 A military force was gathered and sent marching along the coast.
 The Second Army advanced on August 2.
 While Nikolai Nikolaevich Yudenich was in the north and pushing the Ottoman 3rd Army, the Ottoman 2nd Army was in the south facing the insurgency and the second branch of the Russian army under General Tovmas Nazarbekian and a detachment of Armenian volunteer units led by Andranik Ozanian.
 After fighting from 1–9 August 1916, the Ottoman Army was overwhelmed and the entire region fell to the Russian Empire and Armenian volunteers, and thus an assault on Van was prevented.

-By the late September, the Ottoman attack ended.
+By late September, the Ottoman attack ended.
 The cost for the 2nd Army was 30,000 killed and wounded.
 The Russians strengthened their lines.
-They were strong enough to respond with counteroffensives in two weeks after the launch of the Ottoman offensive.
+They were strong enough to respond with counteroffensives two weeks after the launch of the Ottoman offensive.
 The Russians held up the advance.

-From September towards the Russian Revolution, the Russian Navy still dominated the Black Sea.
+From September to the Russian Revolution, the Russian Navy still dominated the Black Sea.

 The rest of the year 1916 was spent by the Turks making organizational and operational changes in the Caucasian front.
 Fortunately for the Ottoman commanders, the Russians were quiet during this period.
 The winter of 1916–17 was extremely harsh, which made fighting nearly impossible.